randomowo/telegram-rss-reader/README.md

 Bot commands
 ============

-* `/add feedurl` to add a new RSS/Atom feed.
+* `/add feedurl feedalias` to add a new RSS/Atom feed.
-* `/remove feedurl` to remove an RSS/Atom feed subscription.
+* `/remove feedurl or /remove feedalias` to remove an RSS/Atom feed subscription.
 * `/list` to list alll subscribed feeds.
 * `/help` to get the help
 * `/archive` to archive a given link in archive.org